Biography of John Napier

 ... improving and maturing of all sorts of field land with common salts, whereby the same may bring forth in more abundance, both of grass and corn of all sorts, and far cheaper than by the common way of dunging used heretofore in Scotland.

-About the end of the year 1579 Elizabeth died, leaving him one son, Archibald (who in 1627 was raised to the peerage by the title of Lord Napier), and one daughter, Joan (the twins Agnes and Barbara died young).
-A few years afterwards Napier married again, his second wife being Agnes (the second cousin of the Napier's first wife, from the same Chisholm family that had provided his grandfather's second wife), daughter of Sir James Chisholm of Cromlix, and great-granddaughter of King James IV), who survived him.
+About the end of the year 1579 Elizabeth Stirling died, leaving him one son, Archibald (1576-1645) (who in 1627 was raised to the peerage by the title of Lord Napier), and one daughter, Joan (the twins Agnes and Barbara died in infancy).
+Next year, 1580, John Napier married again, his second wife being Agnes Chisholm (the second cousin of the Napier's first wife, from the same Chisholm family that had provided his grandfather's second wife, daughter of Sir James Chisholm of Cromlix, and great-granddaughter of King James IV), who survived him.
 By her he had five sons and five daughters.
 On the death of his father in 1608, Napier and his family moved into Merchiston Castle, where he lived the rest of his life.

 Napier's father had been deeply interested and involved in religious matters, and Napier himself was no different.
 Because of his inherited wealth, he needed no professional position.
 He kept himself very busy by being involved with the political and religious controversies of his time.
 For the most part, religion and politics in Scotland at this time pitted Catholics against Protestants.
 Napier was anti-Catholic, as evidenced by his 1593 book against Catholicism and the papacy entitled A Plaine Discovery of the Whole Revelation of St. John.
 This work suggested that the Antichrist of the Book of Revelation was none other than the reigning pope, and urged James VI, the Scottish King, to “purge his house, family and court of all Papists, Atheists and Newtrals.”
 This attack was so popular that it was translated into several languages and saw many editions.
 Napier always felt that if he attained any fame at all in his life, it would be because of that book.